Rodney Harrison

-Early years
+Early life

 Harrison went to high school at Marian Catholic High School in Chicago Heights, Illinois.
 In March 2006, Marian Catholic retired Harrison's No. 37 jersey, although Harrison never actually wore No. 37 while in high school.
 His varsity numbers were No. 26 as a sophomore, No. 11 as a junior and No. 3 as a senior.
 He graduated from high school in 1991.

 College career

 Harrison played college football at Western Illinois University from 1991 to 1993.
 He is the school's record-holder for tackles in a career (345) and tackles in a game (28).
 As a freshman, Harrison was a second-team All-Gateway Football Conference before being named a first-team All-Gateway pick as a sophomore and junior.
 The Associated Press also named him a second-team All-American as a sophomore and a first-team All-American as a junior.
 Harrison was suspended from the team and elected to enter the NFL draft.